mmontesi/jolie-k8s-sample/README.md

 # jolie-k8s-sample
-A simple example on how to use Jolie microservices with Kubernets
+A simple example on how to use Jolie microservices with Kubernetes

 ## Pre-requisites
 - A Linux box (I used Ubuntu 18.04)